 In the context of the Senate Order, 'contract' has been defined as including Grants, which are listed separately.

-The published contracts are for the 2021 calendar year.
+The published contracts are for 2023 calendar year.

 NDIS Quality and Safeguards Commission lists:

 - a listing of procurement contracts is available through the Senate Order link located on the AusTender Homepage.

 - a listing of grants contracts is available here: Grants Contracts

 Cost of Compliance